Dominic Cummings to resign as Johnson’s senior adviser by year end

 Mr Cummings told the BBC that “rumours of me threatening to resign are invented, rumours of me asking others to resign are invented”.

 Mr Johnson’s director of communications, Lee Cain, resigned on Wednesday.
-Mr Cain, another Brexit supporter, was a close ally of Mr Cummings and worked with him at the Vote Leave campaign.–Reuters
+Cain, another Brexit supporter, was a close ally of Cummings and worked with him at the Vote Leave campaign.–Reuters